Flying Santa

 .

 This is a comment about the book.
 I particularly liked the parts about Debugging, Diagnostics.
-Would recommend to anyone interested in Computers & Technology!
+Would recommend to anyone interested in System Administration!

 Reply